Information about unemployment benefits

 - Extra payment of $300: For the period from January 3, 2021 through March 13, 2021 an additional $300 each week will be paid to individuals on unemployment (previously $600 under the CARES Act).

 Payments under the new federal law will be available from January 3, 2021 through the end of the week of March 13, 2021.
 For more information, view ESD’s COVID-19 website.

 Use the second page of ESD’s Eligibility Checker to help figure out if you are eligible for unemployment benefits due to a layoff or reduction in hours related to COVID-19, either under ESD’s emergency rules or federal law.

-The amount of paid unemployment benefit is determined by ESD.
-The amount of the WA state benefit can be estimated using this ESD tool.
-The amount of paid unemployment benefits may also increase due to changes in federal law as described above.
-Individuals eligible for unemployment report any earnings as part of a “weekly claim,” including payments from UW such as wages or paid time off (e.g. holiday pay), which may reduce the weekly benefit amount.
+The amount of the WA state unemployment benefit is determined by ESD and can be estimated using this ESD tool.
+The amount of total paid unemployment benefits may also increase due to changes in federal law as described above.
+Individuals eligible for unemployment report any earnings as part of a “weekly claim,” including payments from UW such as wages or paid time off (e.g., holiday pay), which may reduce the weekly benefit amount.

 The minimum weekly benefit amount is $201 and the maximum weekly benefit amount is $844.

 To apply for unemployment benefits, follow the application process on ESD’s Unemployment benefits webpage.
 Use this ESD Checklist to understand the process and know what information you need to apply.

 Use your payslip to sum the total of your gross wages and to average how many hours you work on a weekly basis.
 You can enter gross wages per hour, week, month or year.

 - UW employees (including UWMC Montlake, UWMC Northwest, and UW Neighborhood clinics) use Federal tax ID 91-6001537 and Employment Security Reference Number 000990180003